event-modeling/eventmodeling.org/content/_index.md

 ![cost comparison](cost-comparison.jpg)

 Depending on your comfort or ability to use either approaches to automate systems, event modeling can be used to describe multiple strategies or combinations of them.
 The 2 main articles below explain how to use Event Modeling using either traditional or event-based systems.

-Either way the majority of the information around the motivation and concepts is found in the "Event Modeling: What is it?" article.
+**Please continue reading about Event Modeling in [the original "Event Modeling: What is it?" article](/posts/what-is-event-modeling).**